TanguyUrvoy/pmlib/README.md

 # install guide
-This library is based on the the Parma Polyhedra Library for the "Cell decompotion":
+This library is based on the the Parma Polyhedra Library for the "Cell decomposition":
 * http://bugseng.com/products/ppl/

 You must intall this library and its python wrapper to use pmlib: